capsule-corp-ternoa/ternoa-proposals/standards/ternoa-1.0.0/basic-nft/000-TS-basic-nft.md

       {
         "name": "royalty",
         "type": "Permill",
         "description": "The cut that the creator will receive on every secondary sale.
-0% is 0 and 100% is 1000000."
+0% is 0 and 100% is 1000000.", "constraints": [
+          "Minimum is 0 and Maximum is 1000000."
+        ]
       },
       {
         "name": "collection_id",
         "type": "Option<CollectionId>",
-        "description": "If provided, the NFT will be associated with the provided Collection ID."
+        "description": "If provided, the NFT will be associated with the provided Collection ID.", "constraints": [
+          "If provided, the collection needs to be owned by the caller."
+        ]
       },
       {
         "name": "is_soulbound",